east-winds/east-winds.github.io/papers.md

 ## In Progress ##

-**Davidson, M. R.** "From Barrier to Bridge: The Role of Coal in China’s Decarbonization".
-In edited volume on China's decarbonization pathways, D. Schrag and H. Lee (Eds.).

 **Davidson, M. R.**, Pearson, M. "Static Electricity: Institutional and Ideational Barriers to China’s Market Reforms."

 **Davidson, M. R.** "Electricity Markets in a Carbon-Constrained World: Reforming Scheduling Practices in China and India."

 ## Refereed Book Chapters ##

+**Davidson, M. R.** "From Barrier to Bridge: The Role of Coal in China’s Decarbonization".
+In edited volume on China's decarbonization pathways, D. Schrag and H. Lee (Eds.). _Cambridge University Press_, _forthcoming_.

 **Davidson, M. R.** [Technology Integration in China’s Electricity System: Central Targets and Local Challenges](/2019-06-30-cup-technology-integration-china-electricity/).
 (2019).
 In T. G. Rawski & L. Brandt (Eds.), _Policy, Regulation and Innovation in China’s Electricity and Telecom Industries_.